ssevilla23/Seacoast-Hotel/README.md

 The Seacoast Hotel website includes:

-+ The hotel’s history provides depth to the site and a rich backstory.
++ The hotel’s history which provides depth to the site and a rich backstory.
 + An interactive reservation form that allows users to reserve a room.
 + A contact page for visitors to get in touch.